pggamer995/Minecraft-1.121.1/README.md

-🚀 PG GAMER | Ultimate Minecraft 1.21.1 Server Setup 🚀
+# 🚀 PG Gamer | Minecraft 1.21.1 Server Setup
-Welcome to the easiest way to set up your Minecraft 1.21.1 PaperMC Server using Google Colab! 🎮 No extra software needed—just run the script and start playing!

-🛠 Features
-✅ Automatic PaperMC 1.21.1 Installation
-✅ Fast & Optimized Server Setup
-✅ Google Colab Support – Cloud Hosting
-✅ No Technical Knowledge Required

-📌 How to Use?
+🎮 One-click PaperMC server setup for Minecraft 1.21.1!
-1️⃣ Download this .ipynb file and open it in Google Colab.
+✅ Fast, optimized, and cloud-hosted with Google Colab.

-2️⃣ Follow the instructions and press Run ▶️.
-3️⃣ Your Minecraft Server is Ready! 🏆
-4. yt video dekhoge sab samaj jaoge
+## 🔧 Features:
+- ⚡ Automatic server setup
+- 🌩 Google Colab support
+- 🔥 No extra software needed

-🎨 Want a Custom Version or Theme?
+- 🎨 Custom versions available (Paid)
-🔥 Looking for custom mods, themes, or advanced setups?
-PAID SERVICES available!
-Contact PG Gamer for more details.

-📢 Made with ❤️ by PG GAMER
+## 🛠 How to Use?
+1. Download `.ipynb` file from **Releases**
+2. Open it in **Google Colab**
+3. Click **Run** → Enjoy your server!

+🛒 Need Custom Mods or Themes? **[Contact PG Gamer]**